 Cub Creek foundation has a 23 year history in American ceramics.
 Our Founder, John Jessiman, has a career driven by clay for the past 60 years.
 As we have reached this exciting and challenging time for our foundation, we are hopeful that this fundraiser will push our residency program further into the future.
 Your support directly influences our young and professional artists whose research is mostly about our native clays and wood-fired ceramics.
 These are the two unique reasons why artists desire to come to our residency program in beautiful, rural Virginia.

-Currently, CCF has three wood kilns: two Anagamas (small and large), and a Noborigama with a salt chamber in the back of the kiln.
+Currently, CCF has three wood kilns: two Anagamas (small and large), and a Noborigama.
 These kilns need crews of four to twenty people participating in a firing.
 Building a train kiln would allow our six-person residency program to fire a smaller style of wood kiln with just two artists.
 This type of kiln can be fired in fewer days which would also give artists the opportunity to produce results in a more expeditious manner.

-Our current driveways and walkways are dirt, grass, and some gravel.
-Over time the rain has eroded CCF's driveways making them difficult to drive on.
+Our driveways and walkways are dirt, grass, and some gravel.
+Over time the rain and winter weather has eroded CCF's driveways making them difficult to drive on and currently the resident's driveway to their home is severely damaged making it impossible to drive up the hill to the house.
 The kiln pads become very muddy making wood preparation a challenge.
 Having paved surfaces is a top priority for this fundraiser.

 THE HISTORY OF CUB CREEK FOUNDATION